-• Healthy weight: the proportion of people of all ages who are overweight or obese has steadily increased in recent decades, increasing the risk of diabetes, cardiovascular diseases, stroke, cancers, musculoskeletal and mental health conditions.
-During the pandemic, one of the most significant risk factors for poorer outcomes from COVID-19 was weight, with obese people significantly more likely to need hospital care, intensive care and sadly more likely to die from the disease.
-There is evidence that the impact of the pandemic, lockdowns, diet and physical activity levels, contributed to an increase in levels of overweight amongst people of all ages, with those from more deprived backgrounds most affected.
+Healthy weight: the proportion of people of all ages who are overweight or obese has steadily increased in recent decades, increasing the risk of diabetes, cardiovascular diseases, stroke, cancers, musculoskeletal and mental health conditions.
+During the pandemic, one of the most significant risk factors from COVID-19 was weight, with obese people significantly more likely to need hospital care, intensive care and sadly more likely to die from the disease.
+There is evidence that the impact of the pandemic, lockdowns, diet and physical activity levels, contributed to more people becoming overweight across all ages, with those from more deprived backgrounds most affected.